-Trinity’s political science department has recently undergone some changes with its study abroad programs, leaving students with one less option for travel.
-The changes will affect students this coming spring, particularly seniors who were hoping to study abroad in Berlin.
+Trinity’s political science department is leaving students with one less option for travel abroad this year.
+The change will most strongly affect seniors who were hoping to study abroad in Berlin this spring.

 In the spring semesters of 2015 and 2016, the political science department offered two faculty-led study abroad courses: Global City Berlin and Criminal Justice: The Hague Program.
 Both counted as spring classes.